-US editor 'kissed women' in meetings
+US editor resigns after harassment claims

 He has not commented publicly on the allegations, and journalists at NPR report that they have tried to contact him for comment, without success.

-Two women spoke to the Washington Post on condition of anonymity, saying they were worried about career development if their names were made public.
+Two women spoke to the Washington Post on condition of anonymity, and reported stories of abrupt and unexpected kisses during business meetings.
+They said they were worried about career development if their names were made public.

-They reported similar stories, of abrupt and unexpected kisses during business meetings.

 One of the women said that while she met Mr Oreskes in the hope of getting a job with the New York Times, he suggested that they eat room service lunch in a hotel, before he unexpectedly kissed her and "slipped his tongue into her mouth".